KewbitXMR/haveno-app/README.md

 ---

-## Setting up your testing & development environment
+## Setting up a testing environment

 Before you begin, you'll need to set up a testing environment: